Better Quality of Life

-I work primarily with individual adults and teens 13 years and older.
-My areas of focus include anxiety, depression, suicidal ideation, self-injurious behaviors, self-esteem issues, stress management, life transitions, relationship issues, brief solution-focused therapy, and crisis intervention.
+I enjoy working with individual adults and teens 16 years and older.
+My areas of focus include perinatal mood and anxiety disorders (pregnancy/post-partum), anxiety, depression/mood disorders, suicidal ideation, self-injurious behaviors, self-esteem issues, stress management, life transitions, relationship issues, family of origin issues, parenting skills, and women’s issues.

 - Master of Social Work, St. Catherine’s University/University of St. Thomas; Undergraduate degree in Human Services, Metropolitan State University